Chapter 3

 “Something’s off, Lily.”

-“No, I know, and it’s not that.
+“No, it’s not that.
 This morning, Levi was waiting outside my quarters.
 Dressed to the nines, way too early.”

 “Oh?”
-Lilith replies as she re-enters the room, her eyes tightened at the mention of Levi being near Adam’s quarters.
+Lilith replies as she re-enters the room, her eyes tightening at the mention of Levi.

-The smooth, midnight blue fabric of her uniform hugs her athletic form as she adjusts the reflective piping.
-The insignia on her chest gleams—a hexagonal base emblazoned with a central atom symbol, encircled by a DNA helix—a reminder of her rank as Chief Science Officer.
+Her uniform—a smooth, midnight-blue fabric—hugs her athletic frame.
+She adjusts the reflective piping.
+The insignia on her chest gleams: a hexagonal base emblazoned with a central atom symbol, encircled by a DNA helix—a reminder of her rank as Chief Science Officer.

 “Yeah.
 That guy was totally pushing my buttons, trying to get under my skin right before my last psych eval.”

-“Well, that sounds typical for Levi,” she rationalizes, running her hands over the sleek attire.
+“Well, that sounds typical for Levi," she says, smoothing down her uniform.

-“This was different.
+“This was different, though.
 Deliberate.
 Like he wanted me to fail.”

 He makes a quick, affirming gesture with his hand.